clarkfitzg/makeParallel/inst/pems/notes.md

 ```
 For my approach I would convert everything to whichever form I found most convenient, and then write the analysis to handle that particular form.
 It's not necessarily straightforward how to do this, because these forms may span multiple lines, as in the last one.

+Ideally this form is the same for all code analysis.
+But it could happen that different forms work better for different purposes.